 When you're setting up your business, you need to ensure that all of your bases are covered.
 Consider the following steps as you navigate through the business start-up phase.

-As a restaurateur, you need to know your industry, customers and suppliers inside-out.
+As a restaurateur or caterer, you need to know your industry, customers and suppliers inside-out.
 Your marketing strategy will be as crucial to your success as the items on your menu.
 Use these resources to help develop your knowledge base and become an expert.

 Read about current trends and statistics in the food service industry.